 The problem is that the tail is so large and so disparate, it’s difficult to know where to start, and hard to wrap your head around.

 A search improvement solution can help.
 It can go through all your tail queries and categorize them, giving you insights into what’s happening when your customers use your search engine.
 A good search solution will evaluate how well your search is performing, help you understand your tail query data and provide guidance on how to fix the issues that are preventing you from selling more.

 What’s your tail telling you?
 You’ll never know until you look.
 The bottom line is this: If you’re not actively monitoring your tail query data, you’re ignoring valuable information and letting easy sales walk out the door.

-Contact us here to learn more about how Appen’s Search Relevance Diagnostics Dashboard can improve your conversion rates based on your tail query data and other important insights.
+Contact us here to learn more about how Appen can help improve your conversion rates based on your tail query data and other important insights.